 The macroeconomic factors described above could have a material adverse effect on the business, financial condition and results of operations of the Issuer.
-For further details, see the risk factor entitled "Risks related to the Issuer - Risks related to the economic and financial environment - Risks related to Portugal being subject to rating downgrades" below.
+For further details, see the risk factors entitled "Risks related to the Issuer - Risks related to the economic and financial environment - Risks related to Portugal being subject to rating downgrades" and "Risks related to the adverse consequences of the COVID-19 pandemic" below.